-Environmental Clearance for the project titled "Installation of 0.8 MTPA slag grinding unit and new facilities related to value addition and technological approachation within the existing 1.3 MTPA Integrated Steel Plant premises by M/s JSW Steel Limited located at Mecheri, Tuluk Mettur, District Salem, Tomil Nadu".
+Environmental Clearance for the project titled "Installation of 0.8 MTPA slag grinding unit and new facilities related to value addition and technological approachation within the existing 1.3 MTPA Integrated Steel Plant premises by M's JSW Steel Limited located at Mecheri, Taluk Mettur, District Salem, Tomil Nadu".

 S.No.
 Name of the unit Production capacity envisaged Purpose construction purposes. ii.
-Etching Lab Nil PP is receiving requests from their customers of special steels for the results of macro structure of steel products to assess its internal soundness.
-In order to carry out this test, the test samples of 25 mm thick will be collected from 160 to 310 mm round, 130 to 340/400 square and rectangle of bar products.
-The samples are to be immersed in hydrochloric acid in a tank of 100-liter volume for preparing the sample for further testing.
-It is proposed to install an acid fume extraction system to improve the work area for the laboratory personnel. iii.
+Etching Lab Nil PP is receiving requests from their customers of special steels for the results of mach structure of steel products assess its internal soundners.
+In order to carry out this teethe test samples of 25 m thick will be collected from 160 to 310 mm round, 130 340/400 square and rectang of bar products.
+The sample are to be immersed hydrochloric acid in a tank 100-liter volume for preparithe sample for further testing it is proposed to install acid fume extraction systems to improve the work area of the laboratory personnel. iii.
 SMS slag crushing plant Crushing unit of 50 TPH capacity It is proposed to install a crushing unit of 50 TPH Capacity with suitable air pollution control facilities for crushing and separation of iron bearing material from slag. iv.
-Batching plant Batching plant of 30 m 3 /hr capacity The construction activity for the expansion units in the 1.3 MTPA steel plant expansion is under progress.
+Batching plant Batching plant of 30 m /hr capacity The construction activity for the expansion units in the 1.3 MTPA steel plant expansion is under progress.
 For this purpose, it is proposed to install a batching plant within the steel works with suitable air pollution control facilities for catering to the ready mix